2013 - 2014 Executive

 Dr. Ayush Kumar

-Ayush Kumar is an Assistant Professor in the Faculty of Health Sciences at the University of Ontario Institute of Technology (UOIT), Oshawa, ON.
+Ayush Kumar is an Assistant Professor in the Department of Microbiology, University of Manitoba, Winnipeg, MB.
 His research interest include understanding the molecular mechanisms of multidrug resistance in Gram-negative bacterial species, Acinetobacter baumannii and Pseudomonas aeruginosa.
 He received his BSc and MSc in Microbiology from Awadh University, UP, India, and PhD from the Department of Microbiology, University of Manitoba, Winnipeg, MB.
 He completed his post-doctoral work from Colorado State University, Ft.
 Collins, CO, USA working at the Rocky Mountain-Regional Centers of Excellence.
-He joined UOIT as an Assistant Professor in 2007.
+Prior to joining the University of Manitoba, he joined was an Assistant Professor at the University of Ontario Institute of Technology from 2007-2013.

 Dr. Russell Hynes